 Work that cannot be completed for genuine reasons will be completed when the pupil returns to school.

-Teaching staff will monitor the academic progress of pupils with and without access to the online learning resources and discuss additional support or provision with the Headteacher as soon as possible.
+Teaching staff will monitor the academic progress of pupils with and without access to the online learning resources and discuss additional support or provision with the Headteacher/Head of School as soon as possible.